Lead and Deputy Lead Governor

 Chris served twelve years as vice chairman of the health scrutiny committee for Lincolnshire and is committed to supporting the trust as the key major health provider to the local community.
 Chris comes from a family committed to long term health and wellbeing and his mother was an early, successful recipient of penicillin.
 Chris is a member of the patient experience committee.

 Alan took early retirement in 2012 from local government to care for his late wife.
 He is especially interested in cancer services and the effects of cancer treatment on patients and close family members which can sometimes be long lasting.
-Alan continues to work towards a better experience for patients and visitors to QEH as well as a more efficient well led hospital.
-Alan is a member of the patient experience committee and the cancer services user group.
+Alan continues to work towards a better experience for patients and visitors to The QEH as well as a more efficient well led hospital.
+Alan is the chair of the patient experience committee and the cancer services user group.

 Breckland, North Norfolk, and the rest of England